AJAskey/PTV-Parser/README.txt

 I used data from www.eoddata.com that is free.

-I have used TA-Lib (ta-lib.org) and am recreating many in my own form.
-I have also wrote some of my own metric calculations.

 The application AppTemplate in net.ajaskey.market.ta.apps is a good place to learn how to use the data input within this project.